RyanNielson/awesome-unity/README.md

 ## UI

 * [NGUI (Paid)](https://www.assetstore.unity3d.com/en/#!/content/2413) - A powerful UI system and event notification framework.
-* [TextMesh Pro (Free)](https://www.assetstore.unity3d.com/en/#!/content/84126) - A alternative to render text in uGUI by using the distance field technique, which allows crisp fonts at any scale.
-(Bought by Unity)
+* [TextMesh Pro](https://www.assetstore.unity3d.com/en/#!/content/84126) - A alternative to render text in uGUI by using the distance field technique, which allows crisp fonts at any scale.
+This was recently purchased by Unity and will be integrated into the engine in the future.

 ## Utilities